kiberzoid/ServicesAPI/README.md

 ```
 Email Message{from=source@gmail.ru, destination=[dest2@gmail.ru, dest1@gmail.ru, dest3@gmail.ru], subject=Software Updates, text=How to manually update an app on your device} was sent
 ```
-- attachments are saved in the temporary directory (for example to %userprofile%\AppData\Local\Temp for Windows7)